 Emmanuel College is one of 140 local nonprofits to receive grants of $100,000 to $500,000 each through the Cummings Foundation’s $25 Million Grant Program.

 Whether you commute or live in a residence hall, we have dedicated student leaders who are available to help you connect with your campus.
-Get to know your Commuter Council Members or Resident Assistants (RAs) early in the semester.
+Get to know your Commuter Advisory Board Members or Resident Assistants (RAs) early in the semester.
 They work with dynamic professional staff members to provide opportunities for you to engage in conversations, programs, activities and social connections.

 You are invited to learn about service opportunities in Boston by serving at various nonprofit agencies.
-Join the upper-class student leaders and your 2018 classmates to make a difference at one of the nonprofit agencies in Boston.
-View a list of available opportunities and sign up to participate on Move-In Day.
+Join the upper-class student leaders and your classmates to make a difference at one of the nonprofit agencies in Boston.
+View a list of available opportunities and sign up to participate on Welcome & Move-In Day.

 Involvement will help make your experience your own.
 Upper-class student leaders will introduce you to more than 50 clubs and organizations at this annual event sponsored by the Office of Student Activities.

 Excited about college, but not yet certain about your major?
-Offered to you through the Office of Academic Advising, the MEP gives you an opportunity to work closely with your Academic Advisor and to complete online career and personal assessment tools that will assist you in determining a major that is appropriate and satisfying.
+Offered to you through the Office of Academic Advising, the FOCUS program gives you an opportunity to work closely with your Academic Advisor and to complete online career and personal assessment tools that will assist you in determining a major that is appropriate and satisfying.
 Indicate your interest at your first academic advising session in the month of September or e-mail your Academic Advisor.

-Meet your Class Advisor, connect with the Class of 2019 and start to decide what mark your class will leave at Emmanuel.
+Meet your Class Advisors, connect with the Class of 2022 and start to decide what mark your class will leave at Emmanuel.
 You'll also learn how to take on leadership roles as a Class Officer.